 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

-In 2001, Congress mandated that SNAP (formerly Food Stamps) be converted from paper coupons to Electronic Benefit Transfer (EBT) cards.
-While the new electronic debit style EBT card was a step forward in increasing program efficiency, reducing fraud and decreasing stigma for using SNAP, the devices needed to process EBT cards required electricity and a phone line not found outside where farmers markets usually take place.
-Farmers markets that once redeemed thousands of dollars in SNAP became limited to cash and FMNP sales, reducing access to fresh produce and preventing farmers from accessing the billions of dollars of federal EBT money that flows into the city.
-When GrowNYC opened Greenmarkets in neighborhoods where 50% of the community received SNAP and families were desperate for fresh foods, this digital divide prevented EBT clients from being able to use their SNAP benefits.
+But in 2001, Congress mandated that the Supplemental Nutrition Assistance Program (SNAP), formerly Food Stamps, be converted from paper coupons to Electronic Benefit Transfer (EBT) cards.
+While the new debit-style EBT card was a step forward in increasing program efficiency, reducing fraud, and decreasing stigma for using SNAP, the devices needed to process EBT cards required electricity and a phone line—resources not often found at your typical outdoor farmers market.
+Farmers markets that once redeemed thousands of dollars in SNAP became limited to cash and FMNP sales, reducing customers access to fresh produce and preventing farmers from accessing the billions of dollars of federal EBT money that flows into the city.